kinotto/acme-supermarket-test/backend/README.md

 the backend interacts with a persistence layer (mongoDB) on heroku cloud.

 ## install

-first download the dependencies npm install or yarn install
+- npm install or yarn install

-to run the project:
-npm run start
+- npm run start

-to run the test:
-npm run test
+- npm run test (to run the test)

 ## storage
 there's a first phase that populate the remote db with the products on our supermarket (in the example we have only tree products), available for simplicity in the file products.json.